 History

 The city of Calgary started as a North-West Mounted Police fort called Fort Brisebois (and eventually Fort Calgary).
 It was built in this area because of the importance of the meeting of the Bow and Elbow rivers.
 It was incorporated as a town in 1884 and then a city later in 1894.
-Initially a small town, the population saw significant growth when the Canadian Pacific Railway finally connected Calgary to Eastern Canada in 1883.
+Initially a small town, the population grew significantly when the Canadian Pacific Railway finally connected Calgary to Eastern Canada in 1883.

 Fun Facts: